Enter your work email

 Automated supplier onboarding and management software can relieve your team of time-consuming, error-prone manual administrative tasks, including document verification, alerts for missing information, compliance monitoring, and approval routines.

-By lowering the risk of human error in these parts of your operations, you can build a more resilient supply chain.
-That means using automation to improve cycle times and reduce the risk of fraud or unauthorized purchases.
-Additionally, with fewer manual touchpoints, procurement teams can reallocate their time to strategic initiatives like supplier innovation, category planning, and relationship management.
+By lowering the risk of human error in these areas, you can build a more resilient supply chain, improve cycle times, and reduce the risk of fraud or unauthorized purchases.
+Additionally, with fewer manual touchpoints, your procurement team can reallocate its time to strategic initiatives like supplier innovation, category planning, and relationship management.

 How Amazon Business simplifies supplier management

 Amazon Business provides agile, customizable features like robust purchasing controls and reporting capabilities that help simplify supplier management.
-Here are two specific benefits that you’ll see when you partner with Amazon Business:
+Here are two specific benefits you’ll see with Amazon Business:

 Responsible purchasing initiatives are often top-of-mind for procurement leaders.
-In fact, according to a 2024 KPMG survey, 66% of respondents name environmental, social, and governance (ESG) policies as a top factor that drives strategic sourcing.
+Global sourcing services company EDS International identified environmental, social, and governance (ESG) requirements as one of the top trends shaping strategic sourcing in 2026.

-Amazon Business helps procurement teams support these goals by simplifying their access to suppliers that meet credentialing requirements, allowing organizations to prefer small, diverse, or local businesses, as well as more certified sustainable products.
-That way, you can more easily align your purchases with your organization’s sustainability, diversity, and community impact goals.
-This process also strengthens your organization’s compliance with internal or external sustainability mandates, and simplifies reporting so you can show progress toward those goals.
+Amazon Business helps procurement teams support their responsible purchasing goals by simplifying access to suppliers that meet credentialing requirements, allowing organizations to prioritize small, diverse, or local businesses, as well as more certified sustainable products.
+This approach strengthens your organization’s compliance with internal or external sustainability mandates and simplifies reporting so you can show clear progress toward those goals.

 Maintain control with multi-user permissions and approval workflows

-You can set clear purchasing guardrails on Amazon Business through multi-user account permissions and approval workflows.
+Amazon Business lets you set purchasing guardrails through multi-user account permissions and approval workflows.
 These controls help ensure the right stakeholders review and approve purchases, which helps you maintain compliance and spend oversight.

 Smarter onboarding and stronger partnerships

 To help you maintain these standards and create more efficient processes, your team can turn to Amazon Business.
-With hundreds of thousands of sellers with sustainable, local, or other kinds of certifications all on one solution, your teams can easily identify products that align with your procurement needs and responsible purchasing mandates.
-You can also use Amazon Business Analytics to track your team’s spending, monitor patterns, and use that information to facilitate improved decision-making.
+With hundreds of thousands of sellers—including those with sustainable, local, and other kinds of certification—your team can easily identify products that align with your procurement needs and responsible purchasing mandates and policies.
+You can also use Amazon Business Analytics to track spending and monitor patterns, giving you the data necessary to make more informed decisions.

 Contact Amazon Business today to learn how you can simplify vendor collaboration, risk management, and organizational growth.